 In just a few years, the Mayor's support of bicycle infrastructure improvements has transformed Somerville into a much more bike-friendly community.
-In 2010, the City added ten miles of bike lanes and sharrows to improve sharing of the road between bikes and cars.
-In 2011, eleven more miles were added, bringing the total to more than thirty miles.
+In 2010, the city added 10 miles of bike markings, either lanes or sharrows to indicate careful sharing of the road between bikes and cars.
+In 2011, 11 more miles were added, bringing the total to over 30 miles.
 This is especially noteworthy in a city of only 4.1 square miles.
 In 2011, these improvements were recognized when Somerville was named a bronze-level Bicycle Friendly Community by the Washington, D.C.-based League of American Bicyclists.